evancohen/evancohen-io/README.md

 - Jun 10 - Jun 15: `Venice`
   - Explore for 5 days
 - Jun 15 - July 13: `Eastern Europe` (TBD)
   - I'll be planning this leg once I'm in Italy.
-For now it'll stay veague.
+For now it'll stay vague.
 - July 14-29: Backpacking in `Colorado`
   - Returning to the states for our yearly traditional backpacking trip with our Danish side of the family.
   - This year we'll be in the `Rocky Mountain National Park`